Gallery Creation

 Pick the “Photonic Gallery” block

-Once you pick the block you will be taken to the gallery builder wizard.
+Once you pick the block you will be taken to the Gallery Wizard.

 There are two ways to use Photonic in widgets: